f5devcentral/f5-agility-labs-containers/docs/class1/module2/lab1.rst

    .. image:: ../images/f5-container-connector-check-logs-kubectl2.png

-   .. attention:: You will see **ERROR** in this log output.
-These errors can
+   .. attention:: Ingore any **ERROR** you might see in this log output.
-      be ignored.
+      These errors can be ignored.
 The lab will work as expected.